 Join our mailing list to stay informed!

-Posted by Revive Financial on Dec 11, 2015 11:22:00 AM
+Posted by Revive Financial on Jul 23, 2024 2:24:00 PM

 When it comes to a Debt Agreement vs Bankruptcy, which debt relief solution is best?

-Bankruptcy - There is a set threshold on the value of the car you drive.
-If your vehicle exceeds this amount it will be sold by your trustee.
+Owning a Car There are no restrictions on the number or value of vehicles you own while in a Debt Agreement.
+Secured loans, such as car loans, cannot be included and must be repaid separately from Debt Agreement repayments.
+The value of the car you drive must not exceed an indexed amount set by AFSA.
+If your vehicle exceeds this amount, it will be sold by your trustee.
 It might also be repossessed if it was secured against a loan.

 Is-Your-Business-In-Financial-Distress